 - Our timers are one of the most popular features, but ease your way into using them.
-Using timers right away can impose a lot of extra pressure on students, and this will impact what they can do.
+Using timers right away can impose a lot of extra pressure on students, and this will impact their performance.
 Make sure they are comfortable with the language and content at hand, and use timers only for summative assessments.

 - You’re not limited to assessments!
 Extempore is a canvas for speaking practice and other extra opportunities to engage with the target language.
 Need some more ideas?
 Check out our blog on four unique ways to use Extempore.

 - Extempore help center: answer any other questions you may have about the platform.